asphaltbuffet/ogma/README.md

 ### Import Command

-The import command takes the filename (for now) of a json file that contains listing or mail entries.
+The import command takes the filename (for now) of a JSON file that contains listing or mail entries.

 **There is no checking for duplicates already in the application database.
 Careful!**